Chart Color Schemes

 In terms of cultural diversity, Wavell Heights records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Wavell Heights, surveyed in 2016, had a cultural diversity profile roughly aligned with the wider region's average.
-80.2% of its population were born in Australia, 90.9% were citizens, and 88.5% spoke English only at home.
-Christianity was the predominant religion, comprising 54.6%.
+Wavell Heights had a cultural diversity profile roughly similar to the wider region's average, with 80.2% of its population born in Australia, 90.9% being citizens, and 88.5% speaking English only at home.
+Christianity was the predominant religion in Wavell Heights, comprising 54.6% of the population.
+However, Judaism was notably overrepresented, making up 0.2% compared to none across Greater Brisbane.

 Frequently Asked Questions - Diversity